peopleanalyst

 • Construct-family roadmap

-17 construct families across 4 tiers (foundational · derivative · composite · outcomes), 8 queued for sequencing, 3 parallel threads (surveys · infrastructure · book draft).
+24 construct families across 6 tiers (foundational · derivative · composite · outcomes · adjacent/methodology · sequenced-from-queue), 0 remaining queued, 3 parallel threads (surveys · infrastructure · book draft).
+All 24 families now have a v1 survey draft as of 2026-07-05.

 • Engagement — construct-family survey